-Did you know you can manage your Council Tax from your customer portal account?
+Did you know you can manage your Council Tax online?

 Your full Council Tax bill is based on two or more adults living in a property.
 In some cases, you may be entitled to a discount or your property may be exempt from Council Tax.